Amine-Belgacem/Capsule.css/README.md

 - Capsule operates an efficient mobile-first grid system.
 - Capsule can be used alongside any other styling structure with no interference issues.

-## Introduction to capsule's Approach
+## Introduction to capsule's approach

 Capsule is not the usual CSS framework that is focused on only making styling a faster proccess, but also forged with the following notions in mind: